CHHHS and TCHHS staff are welcome to download and print copies of the following promotional materials.

 See PDF below listing details for photos.

 Have you experienced an incident within the LKC or do you have some feedback about our services?
-Please use our online or PDF form to notify us formally.
+Please use our online form to notify us formally or staff can log into RiskMan and log an incident.

 If you'd like to speak with LKC Manager privately, you are welcome to call, tel.
 07 4226 6415.